ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 * numpy

 If you're new to Python, it is most likely that some of the used libraries are not yet installed on your device.
 To make sure that you can run the code successfully, please install these libraries.
-Therefore run the following commands in your terminal seperately:
+Therefore run the following commands in your terminal separately:
 ```
   pip install pandas
 ```